-Today’s post is by Dave Wenig, Regional Sales Manager at SafeSourcing,
+Today’s post is by Robert Rice, Account Manager at SafeSourcing.

-Dave Wenig is a Regional Sales Manager at SafeSourcing.
-Dave, or any member of the experienced team at SafeSourcing, would be happy to discuss how SafeSourcing can help you achieve faster time to value in your eProcurement efforts.
+Basically, it is our job to make a decline into an opportunity, be it new leads, becoming better educated, or engaging the supplier and then finding a better event for them to join.
+Robert or any member of the experienced team at SafeSourcing would be happy to discuss how SafeSourcing can help you with your eProcurement planning.
 For more information, please contact SafeSourcing.

 We look forward to your comments.